tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

     Similarly, a blocking write to a full buffer holds the writing process until the buffer becomes not full.
 A non-blocking write to a full buffer results in the data being dropped.

+* Vitis HLS supports a data-driven model and a control-driven model to structure the execution of tasks in a data flow graph.
+Details of these models will be discussed below.
+The use of the two models can also mixed in a data flow graph.

+## Data-driven Execution Model
+* Under the data-driven model, each task waits for and then executes when there is input data for it to process.
+The tasks in the data flow graph do not need to be controlled by any actions, such as function calls and data transfer, of the PS host.

+* The developer needs to instantiate data-driven tasks as `hls::task` class objects and connect them using streaming buffers to specify the data flow graph explicitly in the C++ specification of the DSP kernel.
+Only FIFOs, declared using the templatized C++ classes `hls::stream<type, depth>` and `hls::stream_of_blocks<block_type, depth>`, may be used as streaming buffers for data-driven tasks.

 %## Vitis HLS Dataflow Directive
 %* The following piece of C++ code snippet shows a simple way to